SectorLabs/django-localized-fields/README.rst

 We're working on making this easier to setup and use.
 Any feedback is apreciated.
 Here's a short list of things we're working to improve:

 * Make it unnecesarry to add anything to your `INSTALLED_APPS`.
-* Make it unnecesarry to modify your migrations manually to enable the PostgreSQL HStore extension.

 Installation
 ------------